jimbo23000/jimbo23000.github.io/index.md

 ### A little bit about me...

 I have been programming since I was a sophomore in high school, which feels like a long time ago.<br>
-I have a lot of experience working in Java and use it all the time.
+I have a lot of experience working in Java and I use it all the time.
 I also have a bit of experience working in C#.<br>
 I have a lot of interesting projects planned for the future, so check back in from time to time.

 ### Projects to come...